Saved-list note

 The moment more saved links stop helping is usually earlier than people think.

 Saving options feels productive because the number goes up.
-But a bigger list is not automatically a better research outcome.
-Once each new link adds less clarity than confusion, the list has crossed from useful to heavy.
+But a bigger list is not automatically better.
+Once each new link adds more confusion than clarity, the list has become too heavy.

 Look for the warning signs